Crest: Red whortleberry (Lingonberry)

-Clan MacDuff is a Lowland Scottish clan.
+Clan MacDuff is an ancient Lowland Scottish clan over 1,000 years old.
 The clan does not currently have a Chief and is therefore considered an Armigerous clan, which is registered with the Court of the Lyon Court.
 The early Chiefs of Clan MacDuff were the original Earls of Fife, although this title went to the Stewarts of Albany in the late fourteenth century.
 The title returned to the MacDuff chief when William Duff was made Earl Fife in 1759.
 His descendant Alexander Duff was made Duke of Fife in 1889.

 The Clan Duff claims descent from the original Royal Scoto-Pictish line of which Queen Gruoch of Scotland, wife of Macbeth, King of Scotland was the senior representative.
 After the death of MacBeth, Malcolm III of Scotland seized the Crown and his son, Aedh, married the daughter of Queen Gruoch.
 Aedh was created Earl of Fife and abbot of Abernethy.
 The early Chiefs of Clan MacDuff were the Earls of Fife.
 Sir Iain Moncreiffe, Knight wrote that the Clan MacDuff was the premier Clan among the Scottish Gaels.
 Today, the Earls of Wemyss are thought to be the descendants in the male line of Gille Míchéil, 5th Earl of Fife (1130–1133), thought to be one of the first Clan MacDuff Chiefs.
 Gille-michael MacDuff was one of the witnesses to the great charter of King David I of Scotland to Dunfermline Abbey.

 14th and 15th centuries